camaraproject/PredictiveConnectivityData/documentation/API_documentation/predictive-connectivity-data-API-Readiness-Checklist.md

 | 11 | Change log updated                           |   M   |         M         |    M    |    M   |  Y   | [link](/CHANGELOG.md) |
 | 12 | Previous public release was certified        |   O   |         O         |    O    |    M   |  N   | No |
 | 13 | API description (for marketing)              |   O   |         O         |    M    |    M   |  Y    | [Wiki link](https://lf-camaraproject.atlassian.net/wiki/x/owAjBw) |

+*** *The asynchronous response currently does not follow the CloudEvents delivery format as required by Commonalities r3.3.
+See Issue [#38](https://github.com/camaraproject/PredictiveConnectivityData/issues/38).
+This will be addressed post-Fall’25 and released as v0.2.0 to ensure full compliance*

 To fill the checklist:
 - in the line above the table, replace the api-name, api-version and the rx.y by their actual values for the current API version and release.